FreeRTOS/iot-reference-stm32u5/README.md

 Connect the ST-LINK USB port (USB STLK / CN8) to the PC with USB cable.
 The USB STLK port is located to the right of the MXCHIP module in the above figure.
 It is used for power supply, programming the application in flash memory, and interacting with the application with virtual serial COM port.

-## Importing the projects into STM32CubeIDE
+## Importing the projects into STM32CubeIDE and Building the Project

 #### Non Secure project(tz_disabled)
 The tz_disabled project does not use the TrustZone capabilities of the U5 board.